-The childminder is committed to her own professional development and is a qualified and experienced child carer and an accredited childminder.
-She has introduced a thorough system of self-assessment which successfully identifies both strengths and areas for development and she updates this regularly.
-Parents and older children are fully involved in this process, which ensures their views are considered and acted upon.
+The childminder is committed to her own professional development and is a qualified and experienced child carer and is in the process of becoming an accredited childminder.
+She has introduced a thorough system of self-assessment which successfully identifies both strengths and areas for development and updates this regularly.
+Parents and children are fully involved in this process, which ensures their views are considered and acted upon.